-Moreover, Arapahoe/Douglas Works! has partnered with the Aurora and Castle Rock Chambers of Commerce to hire "Business Services Liaisons" within each chamber.
+Moreover, Arapahoe/Douglas Works! has partnered with the Aurora, Castle Rock, and African Chambers of Commerce to train "Business Services Liaisons" within each chamber.
 These Liaisons are entered into a unique Workforce Specialist Registered Apprenticeship sponsored by the Colorado Department of Labor and Employment.
-This partnership will provide for a line of communication directly from Arapahoe/Douglas Works to the Chambers, as well as an opportunity for participants to obtain training and support in the field.
+This partnership has provided a line of communication directly from Arapahoe/Douglas Works! to the Chambers, as well as an opportunity for participants to obtain training and support in the field.

 The Business Services Team has access to labor market information, employers and job seeker feedback.
-They use this information to proactively contact local businesses to determine the services most needed and provide those services on a timely and focused basis.
+This information is used to assist businesses with the creation of work-based learning partnerships, and the communication of work-based learning opportunities to our job seekers.

 6. Describe other strategies and services that will be used in the planning region to support a local workforce development system that meets the needs of businesses in the planning region.